Welcome to All things utah film!

 Joshua Terry is an award-winning film critic and photographer who has taught English composition for Weber State since 2016.
 He appeared on the KJZZ Movie Show from 2013-2016, and spent seven years as the weekly film critic for the Deseret News in Salt Lake City.
 With degrees in Mass Communication and American Studies, he has worked simultaneously in local media and academia for more than fifteen years.

-Dani Hatch is a Film Studies major with a minor in Business Administration.
+Dani Hatch was in the first graduating class of Film Studies students from Weber State.
 She does most of her work independently, which is featured on her YouTube channel and her blog.
-She is passionate about collaborating with others and she hopes to become a producer to professionally lead her own creative teams.
+She currently works with students, and she is passionate about collaborating with others.

 Upcoming Events